Horizontal Layout Container Component (HBox)

 private btn3: Laya.Button;

-// Button skin resources
+// Button skin resource

 private skins: string = "atlas/comp/button.png";